 - Annual fees.
 Premium credit cards with high credit limits tend to have significant annual fees.
 Weigh these costs against included benefits to decide if a card is worth paying for.

 High-limit cards can give you more spending freedom, but they may also tempt you to accumulate debt.
-Consider your personal circumstances and compare a range of cards so you can choose a product that works for you.
+Consider your personal circumstances and compare the best cards so you can choose a product that works for you.